j01davis/j01davis/README.md

 ## 👨‍💻 About Me

-I'm Danny Homes, a Full Stack Developer with substantial experience in both frontend and backend technologies.
+I'm a Full Stack Developer with substantial experience in both frontend and backend technologies.
 I am passionate about building scalable web applications and solving complex problems with clean, efficient code.
 My work demonstrates a commitment to delivering robust solutions and collaborating effectively with diverse teams.

 ---